Lugo lifts Mets over Phillies; Harper erupts after ejection

+NEW YORK (AP) — Since getting out of the bullpen, Seth Lugo has brought needed relief to the New York Mets’ rotation.

-NEW YORK (AP) — Seth Lugo got the Mets’ rotation its first win in more than three weeks, Phillies star Bryce Harper screamed in an umpire’s face after being ejected for arguing over a foul ball, and New York beat Philadelphia 5-1 Saturday night.
+Lugo earned the first win by a Mets starter in more than three weeks, Phillies star Bryce Harper screamed in an umpire’s face after being ejected for arguing over a foul ball, and New York beat Philadelphia 5-1 Saturday night.

-In his third start since moving out of the bullpen, Lugo (2-2) pitched five innings of one-run ball and tied a career high with eight strikeouts.
+In his third start since joining the rotation, Lugo (2-2) pitched five innings of one-run ball and tied a career high with eight strikeouts.
 He ended a stretch of 19 games for the Mets without a starter earning a victory, which matched a franchise record set in 1980.

+Lugo set a season high with 81 pitches.
+He’s allowed two runs in 11 2/3 innings with 20 strikeouts and four walks since joining the injury-depleted rotation.
+It was his first win as a starter since June 2018.

+“It’s been a job well done to get him to this point where he can give us five innings,” manager Luis Rojas said.
+“Maybe next time he can give us more.”

 Andrés Giménez had two RBIs in his bid to steal the starting shortstop job from Amed Rosario.
 Jeff McNeil hit two doubles, and Michael Conforto added two hits and an RBI as New York snapped a six-game skid against Philadelphia.